News Scenarios Loan Programs About Me Pre-Qual Contact

 Common Reasons to Refinance

-Extend the term, lower the rate, or both.
+Extend the term, change the rate structure, or both.
 I show you the trade-off between monthly savings and total interest paid.

 DROP MORTGAGE INSURANCE

-If your home value has increased and you now have 20%+ equity, refinancing can eliminate PMI.
-I check whether a refi or a reappraisal is the faster path.
+If your home value has increased and your equity position has improved, refinancing may remove PMI.
+I check whether a refi or a reappraisal is the cleaner path.

 PULL CASH FROM EQUITY